 When someone close to you passes away, you'll likely need some legal advice about probate and dealing with their property, money and possessions, also known as their 'estate'.
 This can be especially helpful when you are dealing with grief and slowly picking your life up again.
 No one wants to be buried in a mountain of paperwork in such a tough time, with a long list of affairs that need to be put in order.

-Here at The Probate Bureau, we can offer you with expert probate advice in Colchester.
+Here at The Probate Bureau, we can offer you with expert probate advice.
 To find out more about the probate process and how to navigate it, be sure to get in touch with our team today on 0808 256 2366.

 When someone passes away, they will leave property, money and possessions behind.
 As mentioned above, this is officially referred to as their 'estate'.
 One of the first things you'll need to do is sort out who gets what.